Phone: 01825 769000 | Email: info@springharvest.org

 'It Is Well With My Soul' is an original musical written by Gareth Hides telling the story of the people behind the beloved gospel hymn.
 It has toured the UK since its premiere in the summer of 2023, playing to sell-out audiences, and has been featured on BBC Radio 4.
 This special After Hours performance will be a concert version of the musical, featuring all the songs and hymns sung by professional actors, woven together with dramatic monologues telling this epic story of hope in the midst of tragedy, and how it can be well with your soul.

+Rufaro is part of the leadership team at !Audacious Church in Manchester, where he brings faith-filled fun to their kid's ministry, but his passion is for big and little believers alike.
 Rufaro means happiness, so he is always ready to bring the fun and joy.
-Church should be as fun as it is transformative!
-He is truly privileged to represent, lead and disciple in God's kingdom.
 Having been a Young Adults pastor for many years, he loves that space and is excited to see what God is unlocking in this generation.

 Andrew and Christine will be leading the 0-4 programme in Minehead.
 They live in East Sussex and have two adult daughters.
 Andrew is currently a Headteacher of a small rural Sussex Primary School.
 He has been involved in Puppet Ministry, outreach to Dads and helping young people study the Bible, although these days he’s more likely to be playing in the music group.
 Christine has spent her working life teaching in primary education and in ministry to children and families.
 She is currently involved in planning and leading All-age services in her church.